earthlab/earthlab.github.io/_posts/courses/earth-analytics/05-remote-sensing-uncertainty-lidar/in-class/2017-02-15-spatial03-import-summarize-tree-height-data.md

 1. The text that ou want to replace in quotes `""`
 2. What you want to replace that text with.
 To remove it use `""`
 3. The thing that you want to do the find and replace on.
-In this case that thing is the plotid column in our `data.frame`.
+In this case that thing is the plotid column in your `data.frame`.